goodbaikin/scci/Readme.md

 $acc$ is just an average.

-$err$ is a result of $r \times std$ where $std$  is a standard deviation. $r$ is a bias.
+$err$ is a result of $r \times se$ where $se$  is a standard error of mean. $r$ is a bias.
 Its default value is 1.96 which implies 95% confidence interval.
 You can also specify the value of $r$ as an parameter.
 See below Example.

 The result is output following the specified number of the significant digits.
 The default number is 1.
 You can specify this value with the flag .